As a cradle Catholic, I always knew who “St. Francis” was: friend of animals, mendicant friar, stigmatist.

 That’s how it is with good advice—holy counsel—because truth is timeless.Pat Gohn, Introduction to the Introduction to the Devout Life

-Intrigued by my mother’s words—and as a sucker for nice hardcovers—I couldn’t help but buy a copy and start reading.
+Intrigued by my mother’s words—and being a sucker for nice hardcovers—I couldn’t help but buy a copy and start reading.

 In a short time, I found myself fostering a growing devotion to this great saint.
 So that you don’t end up like me—wishing you had known him sooner—I want to tell you all about him.